VenomXx21x/Darkdroid/README.md

 ---

-By using **DarkBreak**, you agree to use it responsibly and for its intended purpose: **educating and raising awareness about cybersecurity.**
+By using **Darkdroid**, you agree to use it responsibly and for its intended purpose: **educating and raising awareness about cybersecurity.**